James Earl Jones Theatre: Design

 The James Earl Jones Theatre, designed by Thomas W. Lamb in the neoclassical style for impresario John Cort, was constructed in 1912.
 The venue is one of Lamb's few remaining theater buildings.
 Although Edward B. Corey was frequently credited as the architect, Lamb was the architect of record. and William Crawford was the general contractor for the project.
-An annex directly to the west was designed by Kostow Greenwood Architects and is being built between 2021 and 2022.
+An annex directly to the west was designed by Kostow Greenwood Architects and was built between 2021 and 2022.

 Facade

 Original theater

 The main elevation of the Jones's facade faces north on 48th Street and is made of marble, with a layer of stone underlying it.
 The original two-story theater facade is split into a central pavilion with a colonnade of three bays; the central colonnade is flanked by one additional bay to either side.
 The facade was modeled on the Petit Trianon, an 18th-century neoclassical chateau at Versailles.
-A contemporary New-York Tribune article characterized the main facade elevation as being designed in the Louis XVI-era style.
+A contemporary New-York Tribune article characterized the main facade elevation as being designed in the Louis XVI style.

 The central pavilion contains four fluted engaged columns with Corinthian-style capitals.
 At ground level, each of the three center bays contains a set of double doors made of glass and aluminum, above which is a marquee.
 The original marquee had three Art Nouveau arches, but it was replaced in the 20th century with a boxy structure with signs on either side.
 A new marquee, similar in design to the original, was installed in 2021; it contains three arches framed by metal shield decorations, as well as four spherical lamps hanging from the marquee.
 Above the marquee are arches topped by bracket-shaped keystones.
 A transom bar runs horizontally above the keystones, above which are slightly recessed pairs of windows, flanked by bellflowers.

 The outer bays contain aluminum double doors, with display boxes on either side of and above the doors.
 The doorways contain eared architraves and are topped by cornices.
 Above the cornices are round-arched panels, with keystones flanked by laurel leaves.
 The outer bays contain carved panels, rather than windows, on the upper story.
 The northwest and northeast corners of the theater's facade are curved.
 Each end of the north elevation contains a Corinthian pilaster, and the northern ends of the west and east elevations also contain a pilaster.
 An entablature runs above the upper story of the facade, wrapping around the curved corners to the northwest and northeast.
-Atop the central columns, the entablature has an inscription with the theater's name.
+Atop the central columns, the entablature has an inscription with the original "Cort Theatre" name.
 A neon sign with the "Cort" name had been installed in front of the frieze in 1937; it was removed during the 2021 renovation.
 Above the entablature is a parapet with modillions and a blind balustrade.